Is Running Good for Menopause?

 It can improve how your body responds to insulin, which helps with blood sugar management.
 Plus, your body may get better at using the nutrients that you eat for energy, rather than storing them.

-By avoiding fasted exercise, and focusing on fuelling your body for your workout, you’re also helping your body to get better at handling the food that you eat throughout a normal day.
+By avoiding fasted exercise, and focusing on fueling your body for your workout, you’re also helping your body to get better at handling the food that you eat throughout a normal day.

 There you have it.